 Indiantown is a somewhat small town located in the state of Florida.
 With a population of 7,174 people and two constituent neighborhoods, Indiantown is the 255th largest community in Florida.

-Unlike some towns, Indiantown isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Indiantown are a mix of both white- and blue-collar jobs.
-Overall, Indiantown is a town of service providers, construction workers and builders, and sales and office workers.
-There are especially a lot of people living in Indiantown who work in maintenance occupations (28.26%), office and administrative support (10.64%), and food service (6.31%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Indiantown is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Indiantown is a town of service providers, sales and office workers, and construction workers and builders.
+There are especially a lot of people living in Indiantown who work in maintenance occupations (25.51%), sales jobs (10.08%), and food service (8.28%).

 Indiantown is an extremely ethnically-diverse town.
 The people who call Indiantown home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Indiantown, accounting for 60.08% of the town’s residents (people of Hispanic or Latino origin can be of any race).
-The greatest number of Indiantown residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Indiantown include German, English, Irish, and Italian.
+People of Hispanic or Latino origin are the most prevalent group in Indiantown, accounting for 62.37% of the town’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of Indiantown residents report their race to be Black or African-American, followed by White.
+Important ancestries of people in Indiantown include Irish, German, Italian, English, and Polish.

 The most common language spoken in Indiantown is Spanish.
 Other important languages spoken here include English and French Creole.